theseyan/bufzilla/README.md

 ### Caveats

-NOTE: Post `v0.2.0` VLE has been implemented which alleviates most of these caveats.

-- bufzilla favors simplicity and performance over output size.
-Optional **variable length integer encoding** is a technique which can be added later, for a small performance penalty.
-- As a self-describing format, field names are present in the encoded result which affects the encoded size.
+- As a self-describing format, field names (keys) are present in the encoded result which can inflate the encoded size.

 ## Testing